nalej/docs/organization/organization-1.md

 This shows the member card, and on it you can see the "Change password" button.
 To reset the password, click it.

-> TODO: this does NOT send an email with a default password so the user can log in the system.
-Instead, it opens the "change password" form, for which you need the current password.
->
-> Expected behavior: on click, the system sends an email to the user email address with a password, and the only thing we see is a confirmation message in the upper right corner of the screen (like the ones confirming the changes to the user info) saying that the message has been sent.
+> TODO: Expected behavior: on click, the system sends an email to the user email address with a password, and the only thing we see is a confirmation message in the upper right corner of the screen (like the ones confirming the changes to the user info) saying that the message has been sent.

 ### Public API CLI